 The Consortium: Each member has agreed to serve as the overall legal and fiscal leadership of the project and has each signed the attached Memorandum of Understanding related to the committee's work.
-Consortium members are described in detail beginning on page 66.
+Consortium members are described in detail beginning on page 65.
 They will monitor the overall accomplishments of the project related to the objectives and performance measures and recommend specific improvements to operation as needed.
 They will meet formally and informally throughout the year with the project evaluator to receive direct updates related to data points.
 The members will also monitor expenditures year-round.
 The Consortium will-upon award-determine specific members of the Partnership Council.

-Partnership Council: In discussion with community leaders and parents from throughout the community, we realized the services available to students and families could be better coordinated.
-Persons working with the same client base-students and their families-were sometimes unaware that others were working with the same group.
-Parents said service providers did not always share information about other programs that provided complementary services.

-Our plans brings together such community groups to discuss programs, assets, needs, and gaps.
+Partnership Council: In discussion with community leaders and parents from throughout the community, we realized the services available to students and families are not well-coordinated.
+Persons working with the same client base-students and their families-were often unaware that others were working with the same group.
+Parents said service providers were often unaware about other programs that provided complementary services.
+Currently, no structures exist to bring together such community groups to discuss programs, assets, needs, and gaps.